Good to Know

-The most convenient way to do so would be by way of a TAXI cab.
+Unquestionably, the most convenient way to do so would be by a TAXI cab.
 Be aware that there are many competing taxi services in town, and pricing may differ among them.

 We also recommend installing the Yellow!
 App or the TAXIme App.
-By ordering a car from your smartphone, you'll be able to get an estimate for the cost of the trip prior to hopping into the cab.
-In all cases, you'll need to make certain that the meter is running, particularly on longer journeys and trips to/from the airport, lest your driver decide to 'eyeball' the cost of the ride.
+Order a car from your smartphone.
+That way you'll be able to get an estimate for the cost of the trip prior to hopping into the cab.
+In all cases, you'll need to make certain that the meter is running, particularly on longer journeys and trips to/from the airport.
+Do not let your driver decide to 'eyeball' the cost of the ride.

 Public transportation in metropolitan Sofia is currently at a very high level, with networks growing larger almost by the day.

 You can use any combination of the subway (metro) lines, buses and trams/trolleys to get around rapidly, for next-to-nothing!
 The city is also criss-crossed by numerous “marshrutka” lines (a microbus/minivan which follows a single fixed course - they'll pick you up and drop you off at any point along their route, at a cost of 1 Lev per journey).